Tokyo reports 816 new COVID-19 cases Sunday

-Tokyo reported a Sunday record of 816 new COVID-19 cases on Sunday, TBS reported.
+Tokyo reported a Sunday record of 816 new COVID-19 cases on Sunday.

-The number of severely ill patients based on Tokyo’s standards increased by more than six from the previous day to above 100 on Sunday, TBS said, hitting the highest level since a state of emergency over the epidemic was lifted in the country in May.
+The number of severely ill patients based on Tokyo's standards increased by seven from the previous day to 101 on Sunday, hitting the highest level since a state of emergency over the epidemic was lifted in the country in May.

+Tokyo’s daily figure comes after 2,828 tests were conducted on Thursday, the metropolitan government said in a statement.
+Among the new cases, people in their 20s made up the largest group at 214, followed by 182 for people in their 30s and 123 among people in their 50s.

 "Tokyo's medical system is now put under strain, but we still see no sign of infection cases having peaked out," an official of the Tokyo Metropolitan Government said.